For Sole Traders, Freelancers and Contractors

 #.19 Health & Safety and other Regulations

-Safety Authority’s website BeSMART, which has a free tool that will help you to identify the hazards in your workplace.
+The Health and Safety Authority’s website BeSMART has a free tool that will help you to identify the hazards in your workplace.
 This guided step-by-step process will assist you in generating your own risk assessment and safety statement, in consultation with your employees, as required under health and safety law. .

-Decisions regarding premises may affect H&S and regulations that apply.
+Decisions regarding premises may affect H&S and the regulations that apply.

 The business planning process will identify other Regulatory requirements which are particular to your business.
 These could include: licenses for some trades; complying with HACCP regulations for food businesses; registering with RSA for driving schools; joining industry associations to ensure continuous professional development (CDP); RECI for registered electricians; RGII for registered Gas Installers; and many more.
-The Department of Jobs, Enterprise and Innovation's website Business Regulation.ie is a great source of information.
+The Department of Enterprise, Trade and Employment website Business Regulation.ie is a great source of information.

 A mentor can be useful to identify these strategically important issues.